nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

     dotnet sql-cache create "Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=DistCache;Integrated   Security=True;" dbo nopCache
     ```

   * **Redis** nopCommerce supports *Redis* out of the box.
-To enable the *Redis* in our application we must set the appropriate value for the following settings.
+To enable the *Redis* in your application you must set the corresponding settings.
 For more information about [Redis](https://azure.microsoft.com/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache).
+  * **Redis Synchronized Memory** nopCommerce version 4.70 introduces a new way of caching with synchronization through the message mechanism in *Redis*.
+This option has very high performance since the cache itself is stored in memory and *Redis* is used only as a synchronizer.
+To enable this option in your application you must set the same settings as and for the base *Redis* cache.

 * **Enabled** This setting expects a boolean value.
 Set the value to **`true`** if you want to enable `Distributed cache`.
 The system uses In-Memory caching, so this setting is used to indicate whether we should use `Distributed Cache` for caching, instead of the default `in-memory caching`.
 So, use this setting if you want to use for example *Redis* for caching.
 * **ConnectionString (optional)** This setting is only used in conjunction with *Redis* or *SQL Server*.
 This setting expects a string value.
 The default value for this setting is